A Note on Quantum-Secure PRPs: Pseudorandom Permutations

 Luby Rackoff's construction uses Feistel networks.
 If we could show that Feistel networks are also $(\QQuery,\LargeD,\Qs)$-FPCs, then we would immediately get $(\QComp,\QQuery,\LargeD)$-PRPs from any $\QComp$-one-way function as desired.
-Unfortunately, we do not know how to show this, and leave it as an interesting open problem.
+Unfortunately, we do not know how to show this.
+It is known that more rounds are necessary than in the classical setting~\cite{KuwMor10}, but it is unknown whether any number of rounds are sufficient quantumly.
+We therefore leave the quantum security of the Feistel network as an important open question.

 Instead, we observe that if $q=2^o$, then even a classical algorithm can query the entire domain of $\FPC_o$, obtaining the entire truth table for the function (as well as its inverse $\FPCInv_o$).
 Then it can simulate any query, quantum or otherwise.
 Thus, in this regime, there is no distinction between classical and quantum FPCs.
 Note that this regime still makes sense even though an adversary making $2^o$ queries is inefficient, since FPC security is defined for computationally unbounded adversaries.
 This motivates the following definition: